 - Probiotics are living, beneficial microorganisms that help support optimal gut and immune health.
 There are many types of probiotic supplements available.
 Some are formulated with targeted, science-backed strains.
 Foods that can act as sources of probiotics include yogurt, sourdough, kombucha, tempeh, sauerkraut, and a variety of other fermented goods.

 - Prebiotics are included in some supplements as fuel for the probiotics.
-Adding prebiotics, usually in the form of fiber, gives the live probiotics a little packed lunch to help nourish their growth and activity once consumed.
+Adding prebiotics, usually in the form of fiber, gives the good bacteria a little packed lunch to help nourish their growth and activity once consumed.
+For example, the prebiotic inulin fiber from Chicory Root in our delicious Probiotic + Prebiotic Gummies is there to nourish your natural gut bacteria.* (It also replaces unnecessary extra sugar in our gummies!)
 You can also get prebiotics from foods such as steel-cut oats, asparagus, bananas, and other foods high in fiber.

 - Postbiotics are beneficial compounds or metabolites created by the probiotics themselves and can be considered the “jewels of fermentation.”
 Postbiotics are included to help round out gut-healthy benefits of some supplement formulations.